timoa/nodejs-encryption-api-example/README.md

 [![Coverage][sonarcloud-coverage-badge]][sonarcloud-url]
 [![Duplicated Lines (%)][sonarcloud-duplicated-badge]][sonarcloud-url]

+## Introduction

 Example of encrypting/decrypting data thru an API using node.js.

 The idea with this example is to test how to store encrypted data under a datastore (ex.
 MongoDB) and keep control of your data by providing the encryption key for each call.

-This project doesn't cover encryption in transit (SSL) and not meant to be used in production.
+> This project doesn't cover encryption in transit (SSL) and not meant to be used in production.

-## Requirements

-- API storing endpoint: encrypt data with the provided key and store it into a MongoDB collection with AES-256-CBC encryption
-- API retrieval endpoint: decrypt data with the provided key and return the data

 ## Features

+- API storing endpoint that encrypts data with the provided key and store it into a MongoDB collection (AES-256-CBC encryption)
+- API retrieval endpoint that decrypts data with the provided key and return the data
 - AES-256-CBC encryption that uses a random Initialization Vector (IV)
 - IV stored with the encrypted data (separated by a `:` character)
 - Logs with correlation ID
 - MongoDB as data store (using Mongoose)
-- Swagger support for API specifications/documentation
+- Swagger support for API specifications/documentation (WIP)
 - Health check endpoint to check if the app is still alive
 - Dockerfile to generate the Docker image
 - Docker Compose file to launch the API and MongoDB official Docker images
 - Build, test and deploy to Docker Hub with Travis CI
 - SonarQube code quality check (SonarCloud)
 - Unit tests and functional tests
+- Postman collection and environment

 ## Run locally